Obiwon15/Obiwon15/README.md

 ---

-*Open to Senior Software Engineer, Team Lead, and Full-Stack roles — remote or Lagos-based.*
+*Open to Senior Software Engineer, Backend Engineer, and Full-Stack roles.*